-You can configure a referer blacklist or whitelist to authenticate and authorize visitors.
+You can configure a referer blacklist or whitelist to authenticate and filter visitors.
 This can restrict access to Dynamic Route for CDN (DCDN) resources and improve DCDN security.
 This topic describes how the referer-based hotlink protection feature works and how to configure the feature.

 - Blacklists and whitelists are mutually exclusive.
 The most recent configuration takes effect.

 - Log on to the DCDN console.